-This is where you’ll find the guides and templates we’ve prepared to help you make requests to access information.
+This is where you’ll find the Guide and templates we’ve prepared to help you make requests to access information.
 We will update and fix any errors in these as quickly as possible and the latest version will always be available from this page.

 Further down the page there are links to other resources which you may find useful.
 If you think there’s something we should add to this section then just let us know.

-These guides focus on two main types of information requests you can make.
+This Guide focuses on two main types of information requests you can make.

 Subject Access Requests can be made to any organisation in the public or private sector which may be processing your personal data.
 They are made under the General Data Protection Regulation (GDPR), an important piece of European legislation which the Taoiseach, Attorney General and Minister for Children have all confirmed applies to the records which were gathered by the Mother and Baby Homes Commission of Investigation.